 The High School Placement Test (HSPT) is the entrance exam required by many Catholic high schools.
-Its content is somewhat similar to that of the SSAT and ISEE, but the HSPT is much faster paced: the HSPT has roughly twice as many questions as the other two tests but the test runs for about the same amount of time.
-The individual questions, though, tend to be less intensive with fewer moving parts.
+Its content is reasonably similar to that of the SSAT and the ISEE, but the HSPT is much faster paced: the HSPT has roughly twice as many questions as the other two tests, but the test runs for about the same amount of time.
+The individual questions, though, tend to be less intensive and involve fewer moving parts.

-The verbal section of the test is focused on vocabulary and presents a hodgepodge of synonyms, antonyms, sentence completions, analogies and general logic questions involving similarities and differences among words.
-Students tend to be more familiar with the words on the HSPT than they might be on the SSAT or ISEE, but they are not given as much time to thoroughly think things through.
+The Verbal section of the test is focused on vocabulary and presents a hodgepodge of synonyms, antonyms, sentence completions, analogies, and general logic questions involving similarities and differences among words.
+Students tend to be more familiar with the words on the HSPT than they might be with those on the SSAT or the ISEE, but they are not given as much time to think things through thoroughly.
 As always with the HSPT, moving quickly and confidently is the key.

-Unlike most other admissions tests, students are not allowed to take the HSPT more than once: getting it right the first time is vital.
-You don’t want to become aware of a problem area once it is too late, so reviewing the material and working through practice tests before sitting for the real exam can ensure success.
+Unlike most other admissions tests, students are not allowed to take the HSPT more than once, so getting it right the first time is vital.
+You don’t want to become aware of a problem area once it is too late, and reviewing the material and working through practice tests before sitting for the official exam can ensure success.